 Law & Society in Nineteenth-Century America (Upper Division Writing Course)

 Dissent, Disobedience, & American Democracy (Advanced Seminar for Undergraduates and Graduate Students)

 The American State (Graduate Course)

 Law, Democracy, & Freedom in US History (Graduate Course)

 Graduate Research Seminar in History (Graduate Course)

 PhD, University of Chicago, 2008

 BA, Boston College, 1999

-Moral Minorities & the Making of American Democracy (book manuscript under review)
+Moral Minorities and the Making of American Democracy (forthcoming Oxford University Press, 2014)

 "The Perils of 'Pure Democracy': Minority Rights, Liquor Politics, & Popular Sovereignty in Antebellum America."
 Journal of the Early Republic 29 (Winter 2009), 641-679.